DMParker1/early-dx-tx/README.md

 - **Challenge:** Remote, mobile, and marginalized populations often face the highest malaria burdens yet have the least access to quality diagnosis and treatment.
 - **Evidence base:** Studies from the [Shoklo Malaria Research Unit (SMRU)](https://www.shoklo-unit.com/) and partners demonstrated that **malaria posts** — small, community-run points of care with rapid diagnostic tests and antimalarials — can drastically reduce malaria morbidity and mortality.
-- **Key insight:** Malaria posts, when embedded in strong community engagement and surveillance systems, can bring treatment within reach for communities where health facilities are distant or inaccessible.
+- **Key insight:** Malaria posts, when properly set up and properly functioning, can bring treatment within reach for communities where health facilities are distant or inaccessible.
+For falciparum malaria this can lead to reduced transmission.
+The same may be true for other infections.
-- **Operational advantage:** EDT integrates easily with other community health priorities and supports sustained malaria elimination efforts, even in challenging political and geographic contexts.
+- **Operational advantage:** EDT integrates easily with other community health priorities and supports sustained malaria control and elimination efforts, even in challenging political and geographic contexts.

 ---

-## Historical foundations

 ## Historical foundations